xcp-ng/xcp-ng-org/docs/storage.md

 But more than that, Xen Orchestra is also able to show you uncoalesced disk in the SR view, in the Advanced tab.

 More about this exclusive feature on <https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/>

+## Modify an existing SR connection

+The link between a host and an SR is called the `PBD`.
+A PBD basically stores **how** to access a storage repository (like the path to the drive or to an NFS share).

+If you want to change how an SR is accessed (for example, if your NFS SR changed its IP), you must destroy and recreate the `PBD` with the new values.
+Let's use our example where an NFS SR has changed to a new IP:

+0. Double check you don't have running VMs on this SR. This is crucial as this operation cannot be performed live.
+1. Get the SR UUID (in XO, SR view, click on your NFS SR, the UUID is visible then)
+2. On your host console/terminal, find all the `PBD` UUIDs for this SR:
+`xe sr-param-get param-name=PBDs uuid=<SR UUID>`
+3. For each `PBD` UUID, run  `xe pbd-param-list uuid=<PBD UUID>` and copy the output to a text editor so you have them "saved" elsewhere.
+Each record has the host UUID and SR UUID, which will be needed to recreate them.
+It will also contain the `device-config`, which is required to indicate how to access it (the NFS path).
+4. Now you need to edit this `device-config` field with the new values.
+In our example, I will change my `device-config` from `serverpath: /mnt/xen; server: 192.168.1.2` to `serverpath: /mnt/xen; server: 192.168.1.5` to reflect the new NFS IP.
+Have this text ready for the next commands.
+5. Remove each of these old PBDs with `xe pbd-destroy uuid=<PBD UUID>`.
+6. Recreate each of them using your new `device-config` info by running `xe pbd-create host-uuid=<HOST UUID> sr-uuid=<SR UUID> device-config:<YOUR NEW CONFIG>`
+7. When you're done and all PBDs are recreated, you can reconnect (in XO, SR view, "reconnect to all hosts" or do a `xe pbd-plug uuid=<PBD UUID` for each of them).
+Once reconnected, you can start your VMs as if nothing happened.